DFA Dialer - Frequently Asked Questions

 You need to have a phone to make calls (either mobile or landline phones), AND ALSO a computer or tablet to follow along on the phonebanking website. iPads work, and other tablets that connect to the internet will also.

-We encourage volunteers to commit to a full 2 hours of calls, although it is possible to end earlier if you have schedule conflicts that might otherwise prevent you from signing up at all.
+We encourage volunteers to commit to a full shift of calls, although it is possible to end earlier if you have schedule conflicts that might otherwise prevent you from signing up at all.
 If necessary, you can take short breaks during the shift.

 What if my plans change?

 How can I sign up for more shifts?

 Sign up to make calls for Mike Espy here: